YappyBots/YappyGitHub/docs/general/contributing.md

 - **OPTIONAL** `YAPPY_GITHUB_BUGSNAG` - a bugsnag token
 - **OPTIONAL** `YAPPY_GITHUB_SENTRY` - a sentry token

-Yappy GitLab also needs to be run with NodeJS v7 or higher and the `--harmony` (only if you are in NodeJS v7) flag.
+Yappy Github also needs to be run with NodeJS v7 or higher and the `--harmony` (only if you are in NodeJS v7) flag.
 An example on running the bot:

 ```sh